Divergence, thickness and hypergraph index for general Coxeter groups: Hypergraph index and the first Betti number

 Finally, assume that there is a unique set $T_s$ of type (1) in $\Lambda_0$.
 Then every $T \neq T_s$ in $\Lambda_0$ is of type (2), and contains $s$ (for otherwise $T\subset T_s$, contradicting either maximality in Definition~\ref{defn:wide} or condition (3) in Definition~\ref{defn:slab}).
 If there exists such a $T$ with $T_s\cap T$ nonspherical, then $S = T_s \cup T$, and so $h= 1$.
 Otherwise, if $T_s\cap T$ is spherical for every $T \neq T_s$, then $T_s$ is the unique element of its $\equiv_0$-equivalence class, as is each $T\neq T_s$, by Lemma~\ref{lem:intersection}.
 Hence by induction $\Lambda_h = \Lambda_0$ for all $h \geq 0$, and $h=\infty$ in this last case. \end{proof}

 We are now ready to prove Theorem~\ref{thm:bettiIntro}.

 \begin{proof}[Proof of Theorem~\ref{thm:bettiIntro}] The proof is by induction on the first Betti number.
-The base case, where $\betti{\D}=0$ and so $\Delta$ is a forest, follows easily by Proposition~\ref{prop:DynkinTree} and Lemma~\ref{lem:reducible}.
+The base case, where $\betti{\D}=0$ and so $\Delta$ is a forest, follows easily by Proposition~\ref{prop:DynkinTree} and Lemmas~\ref{lem:finite} and \ref{lem:reducible1} and Proposition~\ref{prop:reducible2}.
 For the inductive step, we assume the statement is true for all Dynkin diagrams with first Betti number less than $b$, and let $\D$ be a diagram with $\betti{\Delta} = b\ge 1$, such that $\D$ defines a Coxeter system $(W, S)$.
 Let $h = h(W, S)$.
 Observe that if $h \le 2$, then the statement $h\le b+1$ is automatically true.
 So we assume from now on that $h >2$.
 By hypothesis, $h<\infty$.

 \emph{Case 1. $\D$ is connected.} By Lemma~\ref{lem:hi=h-1}, there exists a set $T \subset S$ such that $h(W_T, T) = h-1$.
 Let $\Delta_T \subset \Delta$ be the Dynkin diagram of $(W_T, T)$.
 If $\betti{\D_T} < \betti \D$, then we can apply the induction hypothesis to conclude that $h-1 = h(W_T, T) \le \betti{\D_T} +1 \le \betti{\D}$, so that $h \le b+1$ as required.
 Thus, we may assume that $\betti{\D_T} = \betti{\D}=b$.